tmonks/100-days-of-code/log.md

 ### Day 18: September 11, Wednesday
 Implemented data structure and state to track all details of the drum pads, and render them using map() on my #freeCodeCamp Drum Machine app.
 It was tricky, but fun to figure out.
 I'm enjoying this project so much, it's really hard to stop working on it!

+### Day 19: September 12, Thursday
+Got most of the tests passing on my #freeCodeCamp drum machine.
+Had trouble linking all the audio files without importing them all one by one.
+After some more obsessive Googling, I figured out how to put them in the public folder & ended the day on a good note